Watching the Detectives

 Oliver Stone and Zachary Sklar, notes by Jane Rusconi, JFK: The Book of the Film.
 (Applause, 1992) While there are enormous problems with the film, based largely as it is upon Jim Garrison's farcical investigation and fictional memoirs, it succeeds in its primary objective: to dramatically challenge the official story.
 This is the shooting script of the film, and it is well annotated and supplemented with a ton of reviews and miscellaneous outraged responses.

 Anthony Summers, Not in Your Lifetime (Shooting Star Press, 1998; originally published as Conspiracy, McGraw Hill, 1980; Paragon House, 1989, 1991).
-A good case for conspiracy, drawing upon the HSCA evidence as well as Summers' own fieldwork.
-Amazon.com reports that this is out of print, but I still see it on retail shelves.
+Summers makes a case for conspiracy, drawing upon the HSCA evidence as well as Summers' own fieldwork.

 Richard B. Trask, Pictures of the Pain (Yeoman Press, 1994).
 A detailed, reasonably objective, and exceptionally well researched discussion of the photographic record of the assassination, this is a valuable addition to the existing literature.
 (The photographic reproductions themselves, however, are only fair.)